danitrod/idgen/README.md

 Press `Cmd+Shift+K` anywhere to instantly copy a UUID to your clipboard.

 You can use the menu bar icon to change your preferred hotkey.
-Simply click `Reset hotkey...`, and press your preferred combination of keys.
+Simply click `Change hotkey...`, and press your preferred combination of keys.
 The app will remember your choice.

 ## Installation